freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/registration-of-new-users.md

 # --hints--

-You should register route and display on home.
+You should have a `/register` route and display a registration form on the home page.

 ```js
 async (getUserInput) => {